tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Lastly, you will analyze the retirement planner activity output and summarize assumptions and findings in a financial analysis report created using markdown that you will upload to your GitHub repository.

-Ask the students if there are any questions related to the homework before continue with the next activity.
+Ask the students if there are any questions related to the homework before continuing with the next activity.

 ---